Arizona training program shapes confident, collaborative nurses, director says

 The transition to practice for new clinicians was ranked as the top safety challenge hospitals and health systems will face in 2024, according to ECRI's 2024 annual report on patient safety, which was published in March.
 The need was largely prompted by COVID-19, which forced support and training for new nurses to become virtual.

-Arizona's Transition to Practice Program for nurses launched its first cohort last year and in March celebrated the culmination of the year-long curriculum with 30 new graduate nurses, 39 preceptors, and 11 mentors.
+The Arizona Transition to Practice Program launched its first cohort in March 2024 with 30 new graduate nurses, 39 preceptors and 11 mentors.
+The program is running multiple cohorts per year based on graduation dates.

-The upcoming cohort currently consists of 40 new graduate nurses, 38 preceptors, and nine mentors, according to the state's hospital association.
+The new cohort currently consists of 40 new graduate nurses, 38 preceptors, and nine mentors, according to the state's hospital association.

 "We’re excited to launch our second cohort, which expands our pool of new graduate nurses with a focus on critical access and rural areas of Arizona where they need this support the most," Karen Ofafa, BSN, RN, director of the Transition to Practice Program at AHHA said in the release.